oliverliebsch/bb-8/README.md

 # bb-8

-> A simple and intuitive content editor
+> Converts a textarea into a simple and intuitive content editor

 ![bb-8](http://oliver-liebsch.de/bb8.gif)